 WILLS AND TRUSTS

-Wills: The State of Texas has a system determining who will receive your property.
-A will allows you to direct to whom and how your property will be divided.
+Wills: A will allows you to direct to whom and how your property will be divided.
 Texas allows you to name an executor (the person who handles your estate) to serve without court supervision.
-A properly planned will can allow you to name guardians for your children, create a testamentary trust and determine the manner in which your property is distributed to your heirs.
-However, a will is just one component of an estate plan and, along with other ancillary documents.
+A properly planned will can allow you to name guardians for your children, create a testamentary trust, and determine the manner in which your property is distributed to your heirs.

 Trusts: Trusts are extremely flexible.
 Like a will, a trust's goal is to plan and outline who gets what.
 Unlike a will, a trust is valid upon its execution.
 Trusts can be used to hold assets for loved ones who, due to age or experience can no longer care for themselves.
 Unlike other states with cumbersome probate systems, living trusts are rarely necessary in Texas; however, a trust is a powerful tool in any estate plan to ensure the preservation of assets for a particular purpose.
 Certain types of trusts are also particularly effective at minimizing estate taxes.

 As part of our estate planning process, we also advise clients about additional estate planning tools, such as:

 Often referred to as a Living Will, this document informs your loved ones of your wishes regarding end-of-life care.
 In the absence of an Advanced Directive, your doctors and loved ones may not be able to ascertain your wishes regarding end-of-life care.
 An Advanced Directive can be drafted in coordination with a Medical Power of Attorney to allow a trusted person to inform doctors of what care you want or do not want in emergencies and during end-of-life decision making.